Are German Shepherds Good Family Dogs?

 • Excessive panting

-Are German Shepherds Good With Other Dogs?
+German Shepherds and Other Dogs?

 Proper socialization includes: